farcasterxyz/protocol/docs/SPECIFICATION.md

 6. `m.data.body.eth_signature` must be a valid EIP-712 signature of the VerificationClaim (VerificationAdd only)
 7. `m.data.body.block_hash` must be exactly 32 bytes long (VerificationAdd only)

-# 2. CRDT Specifications
+# 2. Delta-Graph Specifications

-A CRDT is a conflict-free replicated data type that allows state to be updated concurrently by multiple devices without requiring a central authority to resolve conflicts.
+The delta-graph is a data structure that allows state to be updated concurrently without requiring a central authority to resolve conflicts.

-Farcaster stores each category of data in an anonymous Δ-state CRDT which ensures that state can be updated using delta-operations that are commutative, associative and idempotent while never moving causally backward.
-Formally, the CRDT has a state S and a merge function merge(m, S) which returns a new state S' >= S.
+It consists of a series of anonymous Δ-state CRDT's, each of which govern a data type and how it can be updated.
+CRDT's ensure that operations are commutative, associative and idempotent while never moving causally backward.
+Formally, CRDT's have a state S and a merge function merge(m, S) which returns a new state S' >= S.

+The delta-graph imposes additional rules that govern when messages can be added to a CRDT, usually depending on the external state.
+The delta-graph is idempotent but because of its dependency on state, it is not commutative, associative or guarantee to move causally forward.

 ## 2.1 Signer CRDT